 Blockbuster is still around in 2016, despite exaggerated rumors to the contrary.
 But it is dying the “long, painful death” I predicted in 2008.

 - 2008 – Blockbuster attempted to buy Circuit City, but later withdrew their offer when investor Carl Icahn asked them to look into Circuit City’s financials first.
 Circuit City went bankrupt in 2009.

 - 2011 – Dish Network purchases Blockbuster.
 Most of the stores are shuttered.

 - 2014 – The last corporate-owned Blockbuster stores are shut down.
 About 50 franchise-owned stores remained open.

 - 2015 – Dish Network retired the Blockbuster brand name and referred customers to Sling TV.

 - 2016 – 19 Blockbuster stores remain open in the United States.

-- 2017 – 12 Blockbuster stores in the United States and 27 in Australia remain open (source)
+- 2017 – As of December, only 9 Blockbuster stores remain in the United States (source)